WWCS Mission Statement

 The district promotes high expectations for success and provides students with a safe, caring, and nurturing environment.
 Wayne-Westland students develop the character, confidence, and values needed to become productive citizens in a global marketplace.

 Extraordinary results occur when schools and communities work together.
 Wayne-Westland assures every student a high-quality education and a jump-start on career and college futures.

-The District offers Talented and Gifted programs (TAG) for K-5 grade students which focuses on project-based learning.
+The District offers a Young 5's program for kindergarten eligible students.
+Talented and Gifted programs (TAG) for K-5 grade students focuses on project-based learning.
 Advanced classes are available for 6-12 grade students.
 Our middle school students can earn high school credits and our high school students can choose both advanced placement classes and earn direct college credit for free.

-We also have a virtual high school called Wayne-Westland Online which offers a flexible schedule for students to complete their high school courses online.
+We also have a virtual K-12 school called Wayne-Westland Virtual Academy which offers a flexible schedule for students to complete their courses online with Wayne-Westland teachers.

 Our award-winning Career-Technical Center offers 19 programs to high school students including Emergency Medical Technician, Health Occupations, Robotics, Construction Technology, Culinary Arts and Alternative Energies.

 In recent years, the district has implemented and expanded many programs.
 These programs include classroom technology, world language classes beginning at the elementary level, life skills curriculum which teaches character development, gifted and talented classrooms and before and after school programs.

 Transportation services are provided to approximately 8,300 students in the district each day.
 Elementary students who reside over one mile from school and secondary students who reside over one and one-half miles from school are eligible for transportation services.
 The district enjoys an exceptional State Police Bus Inspection Report for its fleet.

 The district is staffed by 1,782 teachers, secretaries, paraprofessionals, custodians, and administrators, as well as employees in the areas of maintenance, transportation, and food services.